nmc0026/Dream-Team/README.md

 Room to Expand:

-+Job placement and searching
++ Job placement and searching

-+Free dental and medical care
++ Free dental and medical care

-+Dog shelters and resources
++ Dog shelters and resources

-+Abuse surviviors resources
++ Abuse surviviors resources

 ## Resources